 However, some foreigners say there is a big difference between being direct and being rude.
 In some cultures being direct can come off as offensive.
 Try not to take it too personally because the Dutch mean well and don’t like to beat around the bush.
 It’s actually refreshing to hear people that are direct with their communication.
 After some time here I got used to the ‘Dutch directness’ and find that getting straight to the point is much more efficient and I appreciate it more!

 Have a high fever, strep throat, or wisdom teeth pulled out?
 Doctors and dentists typically recommend Paracetamol for small ailments.
 It’s like the standard treatment and prescription.
-I guess it’s better than being loaded with prescriptions and over-medicated liken other countries.
+I guess it’s better than being loaded with prescriptions and over-medicated like in other countries.
 The use of paracetamol was a big culture shock in the Netherlands when I first arrived.

-The ‘Shenanigans’ in Amsterdam are for Tourists
+The shenanigans in Amsterdam are for tourists

-Amsterdam is a beautiful city full of history, architecture, beautiful canals and loads of tourists.
+Amsterdam is a beautiful city full of history, architecture, beautiful canals, and loads of tourists.
 About 19 million tourists visit Amsterdam each year.
 However, most tourists perceive Amsterdam as the rest of the Netherlands is like.
 This clouds their perception which is false thinking that everything revolves around decriminalized weed (for those that don’t know weed is not legal in the Netherlands but decriminalized and tolerated as a recreational drug) and the Red Light District.
 The truth is that it’s mainly tourists who partake in this.
 The Dutch find the Redlight District a huge tourist trap.

 1 comment